A unique fund, a library open to all

 When they chose La Jetée as a name for this place, as a tribute to Chris Marker’s emblematic film, the team of Sauve qui peut le court métrage insisted on the importance of film heritage, short film heritage in particular.

-The Documentation Center brings together more than 40 years of archives of the world's largest short film festival.
+The Documentation Center gathers more than 40 years of archives of the world's largest short film festival.
 Any paper or audiovisual document on the production of short films is systematically archived and made available to the public.

-The Documentation Centre at La Jetée is open to the general public from in and around Clermont-Ferrand, to students, researchers, programmers.
+The Documentation Centre at La Jetée is open to the general public from in and around Clermont-Ferrand, to students, researchers and programmers.
 There they can consult and view the Festival archives, features films, publications, magazines, all dedicated to the trades and history of cinema.

 Admission is free, no prior registration needed